Cre8steveDev/Neon_Postgres_Express_TypeScript_TypeORM_Starter_Kit/README.md

 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)
 ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)

-Whether you're a beginning needing a quick start to work with the powerful combination of TypeScript + TypeORM + Neon Postgres + Express or an experienced developer this is the swiss knife of all starter kits.
+Whether you're a beginner needing a quick start to work with the powerful combination of TypeScript + TypeORM + Neon Postgres + Express or an experienced developer this is the swiss knife of all starter kits.

 Take advantage of Neon's Branching feature!
 Provide a main and development branch DATABASE_URI and the database configuration kicks in with the appropriate database using the value of the NODE_ENV variable.